ufoscout/port-check-rs/README.md

 let (server, port) = with_free_port::<_, std::io::Error, _>(|port| {
     // Trying to use the port.
-If it fails, we try again. let listener = TcpListener::bind(SocketAddrV4::new(Ipv4Addr::LOCALHOST, port))?;
+If it fails, we try again with another port. let listener = TcpListener::bind(SocketAddrV4::new(Ipv4Addr::LOCALHOST, port))?;
     Ok(listener)
 }).unwrap();

 let (server, port) = with_free_ipv4_port::<_, std::io::Error, _>(|port| {
     // Trying to use the port.
-If it fails, we try again. let listener = TcpListener::bind(SocketAddrV4::new(Ipv4Addr::LOCALHOST, port))?;
+If it fails, we try again with another port. let listener = TcpListener::bind(SocketAddrV4::new(Ipv4Addr::LOCALHOST, port))?;
     Ok(listener)
 }).unwrap();

 let (server, port) = with_free_ipv6_port::<_, std::io::Error, _>(|port| {
     // Trying to use the port.
-If it fails, we try again. let listener = TcpListener::bind(SocketAddrV6::new(Ipv6Addr::LOCALHOST, port, 0, 0))?;
+If it fails, we try again with another port. let listener = TcpListener::bind(SocketAddrV6::new(Ipv6Addr::LOCALHOST, port, 0, 0))?;
     Ok(listener)
 }).unwrap();